bky201/events-api/README.md

 ### Website Objectives

-My-evenThis project is designed for various events and occasions.
-The website's purpose is to link users with past special events, enabling them to reminisce about the enjoyable moments they experienced.
-Artists' event and schedules information can be shared and delivered to followers very easly.
+My-events is designed for various events and occasions.
+The website's purpose is to link users with past and special events, enabling them to memorize the enjoyable moments they experienced.
+Artists' events and informations can be shared and delivered to followers very easly.
 <hr>

 ### Agile Strategy